 Ideally, programs can be completely controlled by text interface; i.e. each graphical input (menu item, button, widget, &c.) corresponds to a text command, and each command can be bound to the keyboard (and other triggers).

 The capability to globally bind keys to arbitrary commands can be very useful, but it can also be troublesome due to conflict with other software which uses the same keys.
-Some programs implement their own global key bindings (e.g. music player, clipboard manager, &c.) but this is arguably wrong and I prefer to disable them and instead manage global key bindings with a separate/dedicated tool (which helps avoid conflicts and improves abstraction from target programs).
+Some programs implement their own global key bindings (e.g. music player, clipboard manager, &c.) but this is arguably wrong and I prefer to disable them and instead manage global key bindings with a separate/dedicated tool (which helps avoid conflicts and abstracts/separates user space from specific programs).

 Another way to avoid conflict is to restrict context (name space).
 The menu interface described below is one way to do that.